Tales (video game series): Gameplay

 The battle system's name for each installment is augmented with descriptive titles representative of features of that game's battle system: examples are the "Style Shift" system from Graces (characters shifting between two types of Artes) and the "Fusionic-Chain" system from Zestiria (a human character merging with a magical character for a brief period to deal greater damage, termed in-game as Armatization).
 Characters are awarded with "Titles", nicknames that sometimes grant benefits to them in battle when assigned to them.
 In the majority of previous Tales games, when navigating the overworld or environment and encountering an enemy, combat took place on a separate battle screen.
 From Zestiria onwards, combat took place in the same space as exploration.

 Most Tales games have skits, side conversations between different characters that can be both dramatic and comedic in nature.
 They are commonly portrayed as character portraits or profiles, with text along the bottom of the screen.
 They were first introduced in Tales of Destiny, though the majority were cut from the English release.
 In the original English GameCube release of Symphonia, the voice track for the skits was removed, but for its HD re-release, the Japanese voice track, and consequently the skit voice tracks, were included.
-The first English release to include fully voiced skits was Vesperia: they had been planned for Abyss, but were cut due to space issues.
+Developers noted that English voices for skits were not included in Symphonia and Abyss due to time constraints, but later entries, such as Vesperia, would include English voiced skits.
 Another recurring feature is the Cooking system, where characters learn and prepare dishes to restore health and forms of experience points.
 In Tales of Crestoria, unlike the previous titles, the combat system is a turn-based RPG, which is very rare in the series.